Clothing and Equipment

 - Rabbit ski rentals can be used any day of the week during the Rabbit ski season.

 - Rentals will be set out in advance before each Rabbit day, allowing skiers to skip the line and get their equipment.

 - On non-Rabbit days, please see the rental staff to use equipment.

-- Rabbit Rentals can be arranged as soon as the Mountain is open for their season, and should be completed before Jan.
-8, 2014.
+- Rabbit Rentals can be arranged (for sizes, etc.) as soon as the mountain is open for their season, and should be completed before Jan.
+5, 2015.

 - Please tell the rental staff whether classic or skate skis are needed at least one week in advance, so they can have the skis ready for you.